BNasmith/PTForsyth/PTFWorkofChrist.md

 regenerated faith.
 But faith in what?
-Faith in One who alone contains in Himself a holy obedience so perfect as to meet the holiness of God on the scale of our sin ; but One also who, by the same obedience, has the power to reproduce in man the kind of holiness which alone can please God after all that has come and gone.
+Faith in One who alone contains in Himself a holy obedience so perfect as to meet the holiness of God on the scale of our sin; but One also who, by the same obedience, has the power to reproduce in man the kind of holiness which alone can please God after all that has come and gone.
 No suffering can atone.
-No pain can satisfy a holy God ; no death, as death.
-Yet satisfied He must be ; else the freedom of grace becomes but an arbitrary and non-holy thing, a thing instinctive to the divine nature instead of a victory of the divine will.
+No pain can satisfy a holy God; no death, as death.
+Yet satisfied He must be; else the freedom of grace becomes but an arbitrary and non-holy thing, a thing instinctive to the divine nature instead of a victory of the divine will.
 Also consider